 At the Detroit Zoo

-The polar bear has a dense, thick undercoat of skin protected by an outer coat of long, transparent fur.
+Polar bears have dense, thick undercoats protected by outer coats of long, transparent fur.
 The sun’s reflection from the dark skin through the transparent fur gives the illusion of a white coat.
-Its waterproof fur will stick together when wet and act as an insulator.
+Their waterproof fur will stick together when wet and act as an insulator.

 Because it receives liquids from the prey it eats, the polar bear does not have to drink water.

 The polar bear is a marine mammal and the most carnivorous member of the bear family since its diet heavily relies on seals.

 A polar bear's blubber helps it float in water and also acts as a nutritional reserve, allowing the bear to go months without eating.